-A perennial, clump-forming, small, blue-gray graceful grass, with flowering stems to 3 feet tall.
-It forms dense tufts of smooth, blue-green leaf blades, to 12 inches long and less than 1/4 inch wide with a thickened midvein.
+Caucasian bluestem is a perennial, clump-forming, small, graceful, blue-gray grass, with flowering stems to 3 feet tall.
+It forms dense tufts of smooth, blue-green leaf blades, to 12 inches long and less than ¼ inch wide with a thickened midvein.
 The nodes are purple-tinged and may be smooth or with short hairs.
 It blooms far earlier than our native bluestems.
-The inflorescence is silvery and reddish-purple, with side branches that are shorter than the central stem (resembling a miniature version of Johnson grass, which blooms at the same time).
+The inflorescence is silvery and reddish purple, with side branches that are shorter than the central stem (resembling a miniature version of Johnson grass, which blooms at the same time).
 Blooms late June through July.